burakbudanur/gendocstring/README.md

 # VSCode add-on for generating python docstrings with an LLM backend

+### Important: You need to run an LLM backend instance for this add-on to work.
+See *Usage* below.

 Visual Studio Code extension to quickly generate docstrings for python functions using AI(NLP) technology.
 This project is forked from [graykode/ai-docstring](https://github.com/graykode/ai-docstring).
 Main